Quantum thermodynamics, quantum correlations and quantum coherence in accelerating Unruh-DeWitt detectors in both steady and dynamical state: Results and discussions

 \twocolumngrid The results in the figure~\ref{fig:5}(a) show that the quantum coherence $C_{l_1}$ increases with temperature $T$, approaching an asymptotic maximum value for all considered values of $\omega$.
 At low temperatures, the coherence is initially small, indicating limited quantum correlations.
 The energy spacing $\omega$ affects the rate at which $C_{l_1}$ reaches its maximum: smaller values of $\omega$ allow the coherence to saturate at lower temperatures, whereas larger $\omega$ delay this saturation.
 These observations suggest that the energy separation plays a crucial role in determining the temperature scale over which quantum coherence.

 Figure~\ref{fig:5}(b) illustrates the quantum coherence $C_{l1}$ as a function of temperature $T$ for various values of the parameter $\Delta_0$.
 The coherence generally decreases with increasing temperature, highlighting the suppressive effect of thermal fluctuations on quantum superpositions.
 At low temperatures ($T \lesssim 0.1$), $C_{l1}$ reaches its maximum values, indicating strong coherent superpositions between the qubit states.
 As the temperature increases, the coherence gradually diminishes, approaching lower values at high temperatures ($T \sim 100$), where thermal noise dominates and superpositions are largely destroyed.
-Comparing different $\Delta_0$ values, larger (less negative) interaction parameters \onecolumngrid

-\twocolumngrid maintain higher coherence at low temperatures.
+Comparing different $\Delta_0$ values, larger (less negative) interaction parameters maintain higher coherence at low temperatures.
 In particular, the curve for $\Delta_0 = -1.5$ exhibits the highest initial coherence, while more negative values ($\Delta_0 =-1, -0.5, 0$) show progressively smaller coherence.
-This indicates that the interaction strength significantly affects the robustness of quantum coherence against thermal effects, emphasizing the role of tuning $\Delta_0$ to preserve quantum superpositions in practical quantum systems.
+This indicates that the interaction strength significantly affects the robustness of quantum coherence against thermal effects, emphasizing the role of tuning $\Delta_0$ to preserve quantum superpositions in practical quantum systems. \onecolumngrid